mapbender/mapbender-documentation/en/quickstart.rst

 Start Application at a defined position
 ============================================================

 You can open an application at a defined location.
 This can be done by POI or polygon.
-You also can add textes in the request.
+You also can add texts in the request.

 You can pass one or more POIs in the URL.
 Each POI has the following parameters: